mtoensing/simpletoc/readme.txt

 = 4.1.1 =
 * Feature: Experimental support for Arabic Text.

-= 4.0.4 =
-* Fix: Removed unnecessary debug message.

-= 4.0.3 =
-* Fix: Removed unnecessary p tag in Block Editor.

-= 4.0.2 =
-* Fix: Block forgot its settings on reload in Gutenberg.

-= 4.0.1 =
-* Fix: TOC Headline could not be disabled anymore.

 = 4.0 =
 * Added option to set maximum level of the headings.